balasuar/slate/source/includes/_soapgettax.md

 Summary of the jurisdiction details for all item lines (returned for detail levels Summary and Line).

 **Timestamp:** DateTime
-Server timestamp of the request.
+Server timestamp of the request (UTC).

 **TotalAmount:** decimal
 Sum of all line Amount values.